Header blog

 If a project is not submitted under the correct and corresponding Category, will the application be rejected?

-• Yet, if the ultimate possible grant amounts drop below the minimum ticket size of 1 million EUR, then the project will no longer qualify for an IFE grant.
+• Yes, if the ultimate possible grant amounts drop below the minimum ticket size, then the project will no longer qualify for an IFE grant.

 • Notably, if the financial status of the applicant appears too weak or too low to cater for the increased own contribution, then during the evaluation process, the score might be reduced or the applicant disqualified.